 - Mac: Cmd + Shift + Fn + ↑

-At times, we may have the order of the worksheets not to our liking.
+At times, we may have the order of the sheets not to our liking.
 In that case, we can quickly re-arrange them in any order that we prefer.
 We may use the mouse, hover on to the worksheet tab, click and drag it to the position where we deem it fit, and release the mouse.
 The worksheet of interest now snugly fits into the place we chose for it.

-Another alternative is to right-click on the worksheet tab, then choose Move left/Move right option whichever is applicable.
+Another alternative is to right-click on the sheet tab, then choose Move left/Move right option whichever is applicable.
 But if we need to move the sheet a long way left or right, the mouse click-drag method is faster.

 Cell references become explicit